 Burdock & Co

-The rustic, yet elegant interiors of Burdock & Co epitomize the food ethos: a deep rooting in place, but without being performative or overly fussy about this commitment.
+The rustic, yet elegant interiors of Burdock & Co—the other MICHELIN-starred restaurant on Main Street—epitomize the food ethos: a deep rooting in place, but without being performative or overly fussy about this commitment.
 Instead, chef Andrea Carlson exudes a sincerity in her cooking—a poetry in the way that she spotlights her relationships with this land, its waters, in addition to its producers and harvesters.
 The restaurant only offers tasting menus ($150) in a Moon Menu Series that divides the year into six themes.
 For example, August to September is “submerging stones under a Sturgeon Moon,” which includes creations like a spotted shrimp terrine with celery salad and akvavit shellfish cream sauce; charred corn risotto with fermented crab apple chili broth, preserved crab apple, and black garlic oil; and sour cherries with meringue, cherry blossom custard, and salted Sakura ice.
 The wine list echoes the same values as the kitchen: local, artisanal, and natural.

 Bar Gobo